spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/merchant-category-feature-integration.md

 ### Prerequisites

-To start feature integration, overview and install the necessary features:
+To start feature integration, overview, and install the necessary features:

 | Name | Version | Link |
 | --------- | ----- | ---------- |